JAlcocerT/JAlcocerT/content/blog/biz-weddings.md

 > MIT | 🚀 Hackable & Self-hosted Open-Source alternative to Vercel, Heroku, Netlify, etc. All your applications, just in one place.
 Develop and deploy with your favorite tools, and enjoy continuous deployment with GitHub.

-Which I will cover on a future post.
+Tools Which I will (probably) cover on a future post.

 ## Conclusions

-Using cloudflared for a sub.sub.domain.com is problematic with the https SSL.
+Using cloudflared for a sub.sub.domain.com is **problematic with the https/SSL**.

 So I restarted everything (with a CPX11, AMD x86).